-None of the 'features that contribute to local distinctiveness' as listed a. to f.

-inclusive would be affected by the proposals.
-The site is on the northwestern edge of the Brown Carrick Hills and Coast Local Landscape Area and also falls within SNH's National Character Assessment, Landscape Character developments have been applied, together with those of LDP2, Coastal
+None of the 'features that contribute to local distinctiveness' as listed a. to f. inclusive would be affected by the proposals.
+The site is on the north-western edge of the Brown Carrick Hills and Coast Local Landscape Area and also falls within SNH's National Character Assessment, Landscape Character Type 59.
+The guidelines provided by the latter in relation to new developments have been applied, together with those of LDP2, Coastal Developments.